 While there are many ways to work around a debtor’s difficulty in making payments on their Chapter 13 bankruptcy repayment plan, sometimes debtors need to simply dismiss their case.

-Below are three reasons why a debtor may opt for a voluntary dismissal of their Chapter 13 bankruptcy case if they can no longer pay:
+3 reasons why a debtor may opt for a voluntary dismissal:

 - There is no way for you to make payments on your debt in Chapter 13 bankruptcy; but some of your creditors have been paid.
 The bankruptcy dismissal will put the creditors out of the bankruptcy case but they will need to start from square one if they want to pursue collections actions against you.
 Since the creditors have received some payments from you via Chapter 13 bankruptcy, they may be more willing to settle the debt.